coinerwh/smallsh/README.md

 7. Input & output redirection with '<' and '>'
 8. Commands including '&' at the end are ran as background processes, and the shell will not wait for the execution to complete.
 STDIN and STDOUT are redirected to /dev/null unless redirected
 9. Inludes signal handlers for SIGINT (CTRL+C) and SIGTSTP (CTRL+Z)
+  - SIGINT is ignored by shell and all background processes
+  - SIGINT terminates all foreground child processes, printing out PID of the process and the signal that killed it
+  - All child processes, foreground and background, ignore SIGTSTP
+  - SIGTSTP flips shell into 'foreground only mode' where '&' is ignored until shell receives SIGTSTP again

+## C/POSIX API Tools used

+- unistd POSIX OS API, including use of fork, exec, dup2 for redirection, chdir and other I/O primitives
+- wait and waitpid system calls for child process handling
+- POSIX signal handling with sigaction function and struct

 ## Compilation and execution